Ultimate Financial Calculator

 Recent changes and enhancements

-- Sept.
-2023: Export any schedule's data to Excel/xlsx file.
+- 2023: Save any schedule's data to Word/docx or Excel/xlsx files.
 Click on "Schedule" then "Continue" past the title page.

-- User inputs are automatically sorted prior to file save and calculation.
-This fixes the issue where the "Unknown" would not calculate due to overlaping dates in different cash flow series unless user had clicked the "Expand" button.
+- The calculator automatically sorts the cash flow prior to file save and calculation.
+This fixes the issue where the "Unknown" did not calculate due to overlapping dates in different cash flow series unless the user had clicked the "Expand" button.

 Calculator's Features